 The Control Room of the Future (CRoF) was developed by the Intelligent Electrical Power Grids (IEPG) research group within the Electrical Sustainable Energy Department at the faculty of Electrical Engineering, Mathematics, and Computer Science, TU Delft.

 The IEPG group conducts research on the generation, transmission and distribution of electrical energy, and a characteristic is a system-oriented approach.
-We investigate the theoretical and technological limits of current and future power systems and components, considering the changing operating environment.
+They investigate the theoretical and technological limits of current and future power systems and components, considering the changing operating environment.
 This includes the large-scale introduction of renewable energy sources and the application of state-of-the-art digital technologies.

 CRoF and OPC UA

 The Control Room of the Future is a unique, future-ready, and multidomain experimental setup used as a hub for research, development, and demonstration of cyber secure, future-proof power grid technologies and system operator training.
 It has been developed based on state-of-the-art control centers for power system operation using real-time digital twins and industrial-grade operational technologies.
-We develop the technology for next-generation power grid operation and cyber secure functionalities for operators of the future.
+They develop the technology for next-generation power grid operation and cyber secure functionalities for operators of the future.
 At the CRoF lab, the research team has developed a Cyber-Physical System (CPS) for power grids and communication networks.
 The CPS comprises a simulated power system, emulated power grid communication networks, and a SCADA/HMI interface.